Full name Paul James Horton

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Paul Horton, once regarded as a batsman whose measured style was best suited to four-day cricket, has become a versatile performer in all forms of the game, as adept at scoring runs quickly as building an innings patiently.
-He has also become one of the best slip fielders on the English county circuit.
+Paul Horton, once regarded as a batsman whose measured style was best suited to four-day cricket, gradually developed into a versatile performer in all forms of the game, as adept at scoring runs quickly as building an innings patiently.
+He also gained a reputation as one of the best slip fielders on the English county circuit.

 Born and raised in Sydney, Horton moved to Liverpool and became part of the Lancashire set-up at Under-17 level, where he was captain before taking the same role with the U-19s.
 A consistent run-scorer in Second XI cricket, he struggled at first to force his way into a strong Lancashire team but when his chance came in 2007 he took it with both hands.

-He shone in particular in Lancashire's title-winning 2011 season, when had he not developed an unfortunate tendency to be out in the 90s he might have been more prominent in the thinking of the England selectors.
+He shone in particular in Lancashire's title-winning 2011 season, when had he not developed an unfortunate tendency to be out in the 90s he might even have merited a look by the England selectors.
 His 1,040 Championship runs included four scores between 93 and 99 but no centuries.
 A technically reliable opener in four-day cricket, he made unbeaten scores of 97 and 95 in the Clydesdale Bank 40 batting in the middle order, in which role he further demonstrated his adaptability by hitting 49 off 45 balls as Lancashire reached finals day in the Friends Life T20 by beating Sussex at Hove.

 There were not many Lancashire players who did not fall below their 2011 standard in 2012 but Horton still contributed some memorable efforts, notably a seven-and-a-half-hour epic innings at Edgbaston in May, when he batted out the final day to finish unbeaten on 137 to deny Warwickshire victory.
-He became Lancashire's preferred captaincy stand-in for Glen Chapple as his stock rose and by 2014, unanticipated by many, he was most successful in the limited-overs game.
+He became Lancashire's preferred captaincy stand-in for Glen Chapple as his stock rose and by 2014, unanticipated by many, he was most successful in the limited-overs game, leading Lancashire to the NatWest T20 Blast final.